Hectorvee/Password-Manager-GUI-App/README.md

 ## Screenshot

-Here's a preview of the Weather App:
+Here's a preview of the Password manager App:

 ![Application Screenshot](images/img.png)